colakaist/academic-kickstart2/content/home/homepage.md

 +++

 Soft matter and biological physics are closely related branches of physics because many parts of  biological cells and tissues consist of soft matter systems.
-Our lab focuses primarily on understanding of the underlying physical mechanisms of biological systems from molecular to cellular scales using theoretical modelings and computer simulations.
-We are also interested in modeling and simulations of polyelectrolytes and light harvesting & energy transfer.
+Using theoretical modelings and computer simulations our lab focuses primarily on understanding of the underlying physical mechanisms of biological systems from molecular to cellular scales, and also on investigating free energy landscapes and conformational changes of polymers.
+We are also interested in modeling and simulations of light harvesting systems (e.g., photosynthetic organisms) and in identifying mechanisms of energy transfer.
 Current research topics include membrane proteins structure & function, functional & mechanical properties of biological soft matter, and cell-penetrating peptides(CPPs) & drug delivery, etc.